 Ammonia volatilisation in agriculture is basically «money going up in smoke», and one of the main pathways to losing nitrogen.
 The ammonia (NH3) consists of nitrogen, which is a key nutrient for plants to grow, but is volatile and easily lost.
 These losses turn into pollution for society, affecting human health and the environment.

-Even though ammonia emissions are a global issue, as pointed out by Prof. Mark Sutton (link to video interview), the solution is highly regional specific.
+Even though ammonia emissions are a global issue, as pointed out by Prof. Mark Sutton (see link at the bottom of the article), the solution is highly regional specific.
 Even so, reducing ammonia loss will be a win-win solution for everyone, as some solutions might also improve the business on your farm.
 It is important to point out that it is not only farmers who play a role, but also fertiliser companies, processing industry, retailers and consumers.

 Underneath we have listed seven relevant solutions that may apply.
 Some solutions are easily adapted and more about awareness, planning and focus, while others require investment in equipment or are connected to future housing systems, manure managements systems and fertiliser applications.
 It is important to point out that the effect of the measure will vary depending on your specific situation and local conditions.